christroutner/docker-bitcore-node/README.md

 compatible with multiple cryptocurrencies, this Docker container is configured for Bitcoin Cash (BCH).

-Details about running this container can be found on my blog: http://troutsblog.com/research/bitcore-node-insight-api
+Notes and 'gotchas' about running this container can be found on my blog: http://troutsblog.com/research/bitcore-node-insight-api

 ## Installation